John Russon: Hegel

-Though his doctoral supervisor was the Heidegger scholar Graeme Nicholson, his interpretation of Hegel's philosophy is more often thought of as continuing the tradition of his teacher H.S.
-Harris (1926–2007), the pre-eminent Hegel scholar in the English-speaking world.
+Though his doctoral supervisor was the Heidegger scholar Graeme Nicholson, his interpretation of Hegel's philosophy is more often thought of as continuing the tradition of his teacher H. S. Harris (1926–2007), the pre-eminent Hegel scholar in the English-speaking world.
 Russon's Hegel-interpretation is also distinctive because of its attempt to show the continuity of Hegel's philosophy with the philosophical traditions of phenomenology, existentialism and deconstruction.
 This interpretation has been developed through many scholarly articles, and especially through three books: The Self and Its Body in Hegel's Phenomenology of Spirit, Reading Hegel's Phenomenology, and Infinite Phenomenology: The Lessons of Hegel's Science of Experience.

 Contemporary Continental philosophy

-Russon's philosophical orientation is largely derived from existential phenomenology, and he has published a number of scholarly articles in this area, especially focusing on the work of Martin Heidegger, Maurice Merleau-Ponty and Jacques Derrida.
-His most recent works include, "The Self as Resolution: Heidegger, Derrida and the Intimacy of the Question of the Meaning of Being," and "The Spatiality of Self-Consciousness: Originary Passivity in Kant, Merleau-Ponty and Derrida."
+Russon's philosophical orientation is largely derived from existential phenomenology, and he has published many scholarly articles in this area, especially focusing on the work of Martin Heidegger, Maurice Merleau-Ponty and Jacques Derrida.
+His most recent works include, "Phenomenology as the Critical Disclosure of the Realities in our Experience," and "Being Present: The Existential Challenges of Remembering and Forgetting."
+A collection of papers focusing on his original phenomenological work, entitled "John Russon's Phenomenological Encounters," edited by Peter Gratton, was the subject of a recent volume of the journal Symposium: Canadian Journal of Continental Philosophy (Volume 27, number 2, Fall 2023).

 Ancient philosophy

 Russon is also known as a scholar of ancient philosophy, especially for his use of the methods of 20th Century European philosophy (phenomenology, hermeneutics and deconstruction) to interpret the texts of Plato and Aristotle.
 Along with John Sallis, he organized an influential conference at the Pennsylvania State University in 1997 entitled "Retracing the Platonic Text," (the papers from which were published as Retracing the Platonic Text by Northwestern University Press in 2000).
 This conference helped to inaugurate the growing North American movement to interpret the texts of Greek Philosophy through the lens of Contemporary Continental Philosophy, a movement especially associated with the Ancient Philosophy Society.
-He is currently the editor of a book series from Northwestern University Press entitled Rereading Ancient Philosophy, a series that publishes books on ancient philosophy that are informed by the insights of continental philosophy.
+From 2011-2021, he was the editor of a book series from Northwestern University Press entitled Rereading Ancient Philosophy, which featured books on ancient philosophy that are informed by the insights of continental philosophy.
+In 2021 he published Politics, Money, and Persuasion: Democracy and Opinion in Plato's Republic, an original interpretation of the Republic focusing on the relation between politics and psychology--"an extended reading of Plato's great work that takes him as our guide to contemporary concerns including neoliberalism and the rise of financial capitalism."